 Welcome to the Knights of Writ blog where we will do battle against all things that plague writers.
 With your help, we can all learn to improve the skills to which we aspire … better writing.

 Who the heck is this guy? you ask.
-Suffice it to say that my name is Rick, I have published some (yes, and been paid for it), and like all who dream of being a better wordsmith, live in a cave illuminated by my monitor while I peck away and try to mold the thoughts and descriptions into something coherent and entertaining.
+My name is Rick “C” Langford—the quotes around the middle initial indicate the “C” represents no name—I have published some (yes, and been paid for it), and like all who dream of being a better wordsmith, live in a cave illuminated by my monitor while I peck away and try to mold the thoughts and descriptions into something coherent and entertaining.

 A bit more about me here.

-… and any other fun ones that present themselves during discussions.
+… and any other fun or pertinent items that present themselves during discussions.

 Nobody’s going to tell you about their breakfast or their hot date last night, nor will we meander through the swamps of pop culture unless it involves a plot, character or theme in a piece of writing.
 I figure that’s reasonable.